 Purdue Renames Residence Halls for Parker Sisters

 At its June meeting, the Purdue Board of Trustees approved a request from Provost Jay Akridge to rename the Griffin Residence Halls after sisters Frieda and Winifred Parker, whose family led the campaign that compelled Purdue to integrate its student housing in the 1940s.
-The Parker Hall residences are the first buildings on campus to be named for Black alumnae.
+The Parker Residence Halls are the first buildings on campus to be named for Black alumnae.

 After enrolling in fall 1946, the Parker sisters were admitted into the Bunker Hill residences in January 1947.
 The current residence halls that will be renamed in their honor are adjacent to the Black Cultural Center and just down the block from Bunker Hill’s former location at the corner of Third Street and Martin Jischke Drive.

-See the following written story, video, and social media assets which feature the sisters’ story and inform the public and Purdue community about the trustees’ decision.
+See the following written stories, documentary videos and social media assets which feature the sisters’ story and inform the public and Purdue community about the trustees’ decision.

-These resources can be used to tell the story of the Parker Sisters and the hall renaming throughout the Summer of 2021.
-Upon the start of the new school year the content and story can be shared again.
+These resources are evergreen and can be used to tell the story of the Parker Sisters and the residence hall renaming.

 Purdue Marketing and Communications is providing the following assets for campus communicators to use on their own channels: